JordanLDiaz/Petstagram/readme.md

 Add Post : post/api/posts
 Add Comment : post/api/posts/id
-Add comment to comment post/api/comments/id

-Remove Post delete/api/posts/id
-Remove comment delete/api/comments/id

-Edit post put/api/posts/id
-Edit Comment put/api/comments/id
+Remove Post delete/api/posts/id ?? make sure owner is the one removing Remove comment delete/api/comments/id ?? make sure owner is the one removing

+Edit post put/api/posts/id ?? make sure owner is the one editing Edit Comment put/api/comments/id ?? make sure owner is the one editing

+Upvote post/api/posts/id/upvote ?? make sure owner is the one editing Upvote post/api/Comments/id/upvote ?? make sure owner is the one editing

+Downvote delete/api/posts/id/downvote ?? make sure owner is the one editing Downvote delete/api/Comments/id/downvote ?? make sure owner is the one editing